Failure To Use BCC Data Breach Compensation Claims

 What Is A Failure To Use BCC Data Breach?

 Is revealing my email address a breach of data security laws?
 It can be in certain circumstances.
-When UK data protection and privacy laws have been broken and this has led to personal information being breached then a data breach victim could be eligible to claim compensation.
+When UK data protection and privacy laws have been broken and this has led to personal information being breached, then a data breach victim could be eligible to claim compensation.
 One way a data breach can happen via your email address is in a failure to use BCC.

-Generally, when a mass email is sent to lots of people who are unaware of each other, the email address of recipients should be hidden from all other recipients by using the BCC box.
+Generally, when a mass email is sent to lots of people who are unaware of each other, the email addresses of recipients should be hidden from all other recipients by using the BCC box.
 However, mistakes can be made, such as using the CC box by mistake (more on this below).

 Data breaches can happen for all different types of reasons.
 Not every data breach that occurs will mean those affected can make a data breach compensation claim.
 A successful data breach claim requires you to prove that your personal data was affected.
 It will also show a liable party.
 This means proving that those who should have been protecting your data failed to do it adequately.
 This will need to have caused you emotional harm and/or financial costs.